jfaulkner972/MSIS4003/README.md

 Current Work:

-Redesign Property Pages to reduce multiple pages to one template that is populated from the database
+Redesign Property Pages to reduce multiple pages to one template

 Comment code to improve readabillity.

-Implement stored procedures to improve security

 Continue work on UI and Front-End Design